 All contracts must ensure free and open competition.
 When the contract is \$150,000 or over (or another amount, less than \$150,000, dictated by the State or local government), the sponsor must use formal procurement procedures.
-For contracts less than \$150,000, the sponsor may use small purchase procedures by directly contacting eligible firms and obtaining at least three quotes.
-In rare cases, after engaging in competitive purchasing procedures, and only with prior approval of the State agency, the sponsor may document "sole source" procurement or use competitive negotiation.
+For procurements less than \$150,000, the sponsor may use small purchase procedures by directly contacting eligible firms and obtaining at least three quotes; also, purchases less than the micro-purchase threshold (2 CFR 200.67) do not require quotations if the price is considered reasonable and the purchases are equitably distributed among qualified suppliers [2 CFR 200.320(a)]

+In rare cases, after engaging in competitive purchasing procedures, the sponsor may document "sole source" procurement or use noncompetitive proposals.

-3. What protocol must State agencies/sponsors take when there are repeated problems with an FSMC?
+3. What protocol must State agencies/sponsors take when there are repeated problems with a FSMC?